 - Center for Asian and African Studies (CEAA) of El Colegio de México in the Education and Science category, for its work in the field of teaching and research on Asian and Pacific studies in the Spanish language.
 Since its creation in 1964, the CEAA has become an essential bridge for dialogue between Latin America and the Asian and European continents.
 Among its contributions are two open-access academic journals, Estudios de Asia y África and the Anuario Asia Pacífico, which are references in their field.
 Likewise, the CEAA has played a crucial role in the creation of the Latin American Association of Asian and African Studies, which is at the forefront of promoting national and international academic conferences.

 The Jury for these awards was made up of the following people: Emilio de Miguel, director of the Center Casa Asia Madrid, Shreyashee Nag, founder and director of Nupura International Centre of Performing Arts, David Doncel, president of the Spanish Association of East Asian Studies.
-University of Salamanca, Inmaculada Riera, director general of the Spanish Chamber of Commerce and Ángel Sala, director of the Sitges Film Festival.
+University of Salamanca, Inmaculada Riera, General Director of the Chamber of Commerce of Spain and Ángel Sala, director of the Sitges Film Festival.

 The following people from the jury team have acted as secretaries of the jury (with voice and vote in their respective categories).
 Casa Asia: Menene Gras Balaguer in Culture and Society, Gaëlle Patin in Diversity, Inclusion and Sustainable Development, Amadeo Jensana in Economy and Business and Yasmin Paricio, in Education and Science.